openml/openml-python/doc/progress.rst

 **IMPORTANT:** This release paves the way towards a breaking update of OpenML-Python.
 From version 0.15, functions that had the option to return a pandas DataFrame will return a pandas DataFrame by default.
 This version (0.14) emits a warning if you still use the old access functionality.
-You can disable these warning by requesting a pandas DataFrame as the output (using ``output_format="dataframe"``).
+More concretely:
+* In 0.15 we will drop the ability to return dictionaries in listing calls and only provide pandas DataFrames.
+To disable warnings in 0.14 you have to request a pandas DataFrame (using ``output_format="dataframe"``).
+* In 0.15 we will drop the ability to return datasets as numpy arrays and only provide pandas DataFrames.
+To disable warnings in 0.14 you have to request a pandas DataFrame (using ``dataset_format="dataframe"``).

-Furthermore, from version 0.15, OpenML-Python will no longer download datasets and dataset metadata by default, and support for returning dictionaries will be removed.
+Furthermore, from version 0.15, OpenML-Python will no longer download datasets and dataset metadata by default.
 This version (0.14) emits a warning if you don't explicitly specifiy the desired behavior.

 Please see the pull requests #1258 and #1260 for further information.